 On July 17, 2009, California became the 15th state to opt out of the Centers for Medicare & Medicaid Services (CMS) federal Condition of Participation for physician supervision of certified registered nurse anesthetists (CRNAs).
-Seventeen states, or one-third of the U.S., have opted out since 2001.
+Twenty-five states and Guam, or almost one-half of the U.S., have opted out since 2001.
 The following are frequently asked questions concerning this decision.